 4. Make changes

-At this point you have focused in on one room and sorted through what you no longer need.
+At this point, you have focused on one room and sorted through what you no longer need.
 The next step is to determine what changes you may need to make to your space.
 If it’s a space with shelves or baskets, is there a more organized way that you can store your items?
-If so, decide which changes you want made and then implement it.
+If so, decide which changes you want to be made and then implement them.
 This may require you to make a bit of a mess before it’s the way you want it, but that’s okay.
 It will be well worth it.
+A tip, drawer dividers, and removable cabinet drawers are great for maximizing storage space.

 Home Organization Essentials